valencialie11/classification1/README.md

 # Classification 1: Logistic regression and k-Nearest-Neighbour model

-The dataset is used to predict a customer's choice of churning or not based on the following parameters included in the dataset:
+The dataset is used to predict a customer's choice of churning or not based on the following parameters.

+## Parameters:

 * CustomerID: Customer ID
 * Gender: Whether the customer is a male or a female